NickP365/AzureDeployment/Wiki/GeneralGuidance/Home/Decompile-ARM-%3E-BICEP.md

 3. Install Azure BICEP

 4. Locate intended folder using cd command
-5. **Run:** az bicep build --file name.bicep
+5. **Run:** az bicep recompile --file name.bicep
-6. An identically named file with a .json extension will be created:
+6. An identically named file with a .bicep extension will be created:

 ---